Operation Searchlight: Dhaka

 Bengali EPR officers were detained by the Pakistanis in Pilkhana and the troops were mostly ordered to stand down and relax, while 22nd Baluch took over security duties at Pilkhana on 25 March morning hours.
 Rumor spread in the city after dusk that Yahia Khan had left and Awami League volunteers put up makeshift barricades in the streets, but these did not cause any significant delay to Pakistani troop movements.
 The volunteers manning the barricades were the first civilians to be shot by Pakistani troops.
 Although the operation was to start at 0110 hours, Pakistani troops moved out at 11:30 pm from Dhaka cantonment as the Pakistani field commander wished to cut the reaction time of the Bengali forces.
 The army was given a 6-hour deadline to achieve its goal in Dhaka.
 Pakistan Army troops quickly shut off all communication channels in Dhaka before commencing the operation.

 The 10th Bengal was easily disarmed in the cantonment and later eliminated.
 The 31st Field was deployed in the second capital of Dhaka city itself and secured the northern part of the city.
 The commandos, accompanied by Major Belal and Lt.
 Col. Z.A.
 Khan easily captured Sheikh Mujibur Rahman at the beginning of the crackdown, but most of the Awami League senior leadership managed to evade capture and escape to India.

-The audio tape containing all these were done by the siblings, resident of Khilgaon Chowdhury Para area, Dhaka.
-Belal's troop was referred as Belal boys.
-The capture of Sheikh Mujibur Rahman was announced to all units (perhaps) "The big bird has been caged".
-The death of Commodore Moazzem Hossain was announced in Urdu.

-The military were searching for Tajuddin and Bhuiya and they were announcing that any building shown hoisting black flag or Bangladeshi flag will be knocked down.
-They referred to Bengali as "Native Language".
-One copy of this tape is given to Muktijuddho Jadughor, but the original is retained by the brother of the two siblings – Dr. Mozammel Hussain.

-22nd Baluch at the EPR HQ attacked and subdued the disorganised resistance of the mostly disarmed EPR after an all night battle.
+22nd Baluch at the EPR HQ attacked and subdued the disorganised resistance of the EPR after an all night battle.
 Pakistanis captured the EPR troops posted at Mirpur, the President House and the Governor House without resistance, but many managed to flee while others were executed.